-Social Investment - A force for good
+Impact Investing - A force for good

 Capitalism, with all its systems and structures, has come under increasing scrutiny in recent years.
 Boundaries have become blurred between governments, global bodies, financial institutions and social enterprises.
 The Anglo - Saxon idea that a firm exists to primarily to maximise the welfare of its owners, the shareholders, is now outdated.

 The primary objective of these investments is to create sustainable change.
-Social investments are found across the charitable sector, social enterprises and social businesses, as well as among mainstream listed ethical products.
+Impact investments are found across the charitable sector, social enterprises and social businesses, as well as among mainstream listed ethical products.
 They are driving creative solutions that tackle social issues such as education, economic development, health, human rights and poverty.